wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 First, obtain the certificate file.
 It can be in either PEM or DER format.
 You can usually get the certificate from the server/service provider or by exporting it from a web browser.

-Choreo expects certificate files to be mounted into the `/wso2mi/certs/` directory within the MI runtime.
-Choreo will then automatically import certificate files in this directory into the MI's `client-truststore.jks`.
+{{ product_name }} expects certificate files to be mounted into the `/wso2mi/certs/` directory within the MI runtime. {{ product_name }} will then automatically import certificate files in this directory into the MI's `client-truststore.jks`.

 Follow these steps to mount your certificate to the `/wso2mi/certs/` directory:

-1. In the Choreo console, select the component you wish to add a certificate to.
+1. In the {{ product_name }} console, select the component you wish to add a certificate to.
 2. From the left navigation click **DevOps**.
 3. Click on the **Configs and Secrets** tab.
 4. Click **Create**.